 Peppers are the unsung heroes of late summer.
 While everyone is talking about tomatoes and zucchinis, we forget that peppers are just as abundant and just as delicious.
 And they come in more varieties, shapes, colors, and sizes than any other veggie I know.

-They’re fun to cook, they kind of dance around the pan and make little popping noises as they heat up inside.
 Just shake the pan every 30 seconds or so to shift them around, or use tongs if you want to be more precise.
 After about 5 minutes they’ll be blackened, slightly softened, and giving off their aroma.
-You can eat them as is, hot from the pan, or, if you must dip, a little Tamari or ponzu sauce works well.
-Ken’s’s wife likes to sprinkle them with salt and a squeeze of fresh lemon.
-Heaven.

 Grilled shishito peppers are great to do when you have guests over because they take just minutes and everyone will love to watch.
 The only pitfall you’ll run into here is not making enough.
 A normal person can down 25 of these in a blink of an eye.
-They’re not heavy or filling, and there is no spicy heat to slow you down.
+They’re not heavy or filling, and there is (usually!) no spicy heat to slow you down.
 Plan on making lots, and serve with some ice cold beer.

 - These actually reheat in the microwave pretty well, so if you have any leftover, save them for later.